-There was an average of 3690 hospitalizations / year for bicycling injuries among youths and adults across Canada in the study period.
-Half of the injuries had traffic-related causes (that is, they occurred on public roads).
+There was an average of 3690 hospitalizations/year for cycling injuries among youths and adults across Canada.
+Half the injuries had traffic-related causes (occurred on public roads).

-The following graphic shows the body regions of the injuries.
-Note that the subgroup totals add to more than the major group totals and to 100% overall because some people had injuries to multiple body regions.
+The body regions injured are shown below.
+The subgroup totals add to more than the group totals and more than 100% overall because some people had injuries to multiple body regions.

-There were an estimated 593 million bicycling trips per year.
+There were an estimated 593 million cycling trips per year.
 The nationwide hospitalization rate was 633 per 100 million trips (or, put another way, 1 hospitalization per 158,000 trips).
 For head injuries only, the nationwide hospitalization rate was per 156 per 100 million trips (or 1 head injury hospitalization per 640,000 trips).

 Hospitalization rates for traffic-related injuries were lower with a higher percent of trips by bike (mode share, graph below), a phenomenon observed in other studies.
-It is often called “safety in numbers”, though the explanation could also be “numbers in safety” as safer bicycling infrastructure has been shown to attract more people to cycle.
+It is often called “safety in numbers”, though the explanation could also be “numbers in safety” as safer bike routes have been shown to attract more people to cycle.
 The graph shows hospitalization rates for injuries to any body region, by mode share.
 There are 22 rates – youths and adults separately for 11 jurisdictions (10 provinces and the three northern territories together in one group).

 Note that the graph shows traffic-related causes – injuries on public roads.
 We did not observe the same trend for all causes (injuries on & off road, see graphs below).
 Off-road mountain biking is very popular in some provinces and may have influenced all cause injury rates.
 Injuries in this sport would not be expected to be related to cycling transportation mode share.